polymeris/python-monit/README.md

 # python-monit
-Python library to talk to Monit
+Python code to talk to Monit, the system manager and monitor (http://mmonit.com/monit/)

+This library just comunicates with the built-in HTTP daemon.
+Make sure it's enabled.